The Chase Sapphire Preferred® Card is one of the most popular credit cards on the market and has been for several years.

 - Final Thoughts

-Chase Sapphire Preferred® Card Sign-up and Authorized User Bonuses
+Chase Sapphire Preferred® Card Sign-up Bonuses & Authorized Users

 The Chase Sapphire Preferred® Card generally has a sign-up bonus of 50,000 Ultimate Rewards points.
 To earn the sign-up bonus, you must meet the minimum spending requirement of $4,000 within your first 90 days from your approval date.